OdooBulgaria/complaint_system/README.md

 	- [x] Create a wizard to log a complaint

 	> In short all the mail.message with subtype 'complaints' related document hr.employee and related id = id of employee will give
 	> the biodata of the employee (This will be our standard employee log)

+## Using this module

+- In order to use this module do the follwing
+	- Create a mail.message
+	- Enter the employee_id in mail.message
+	- Choose the subtype as "Complaint"
+	- Goto HR Module and then check Employee Logs menuitem